-A "Best in Show" ribbon will be awarded without regard to the section in which it Travel (entries in this class the image was entered.
+A "Best in Show" ribbon will be awarded without regard to the section in which it was entered.
 As in past years, there will be a daily "People's Choice" award given based on voting by attendees.
 This award will be given without regard to section.

 Photographers may enter TWO photographs in the Competitive Section and/or TWO photographs in the Open Section) for a maximum of four photographs).
 While children 11 and under may enter photographs in the competitive section, care should be taken to ensure that the photographs are of a competitive quality.
 The San Juan County Fair reserves the right not to accept or display photographs due to inappropriate content.
 Photographs must be framed with a secure fastening device for hanging (string taped to the frame or back does not hold!).
 No string please!
 We cannot accept any other framing as these cannot be properly hung and detract from the overall quality of the exhibit.

 Saw-tooth hangers are not acceptable as we hang pictures from large s-hooks.
 String or wire taped to the back of the picture will not hold and cannot be accepted.
 We will not be responsible for damaged frames caused by inadequate framing.
 Where possible, please avoid large or 'fancy' frames as they often detract from the photograph.
 In the case of framing, less is more!
 While only the photographs themselves will be subject to judging, poorly framed and haphazard framing or matting detract from the overall quality of the exhibit and may be rejected.
-All entries must be the original work of the